 Candidates must also complete a master's degree in any concentration, unless they are fluent in a foreign language.
 An internship with a local embassy is not a requirement, but recommended for those applying for a position as a diplomat.

-Additional skills necessary for this career field include a high degree of dedication to the job, an adaptable but level-headed demenor and a knack for negotiation.
+Additional skills necessary for this career field include a high degree of dedication to the job, an adaptable but level-headed demeanour and a knack for negotiation.
 A thorough understanding of bureaucratic structure and how to work around red tape while maintaining positive relationships with a host country are also essential.

 The working environment will vary widely from country to country.
-Diplomats in third world countries may suffer through conditions they find extreme if coming from a wealthy country.
+An ambassador in third world countries may suffer through conditions they find extreme if coming from a wealthy country.
 In a war-torn country, though ambassadors are generally well-protected, they may encounter dangerous and hostile situations during the course of their stay.
 Ambassadors may also be placed in wealthy countries, but face more rigorous work in light of tense relations between that country and their own.
-In countries where international relationships are positive, diplomats will tend to benefit from a more regular work week.
+In countries where international relationships are positive, ambassadors will tend to benefit from a more regular work week.